 The basin may require some route-finding as dependent on the season and time of year snow levels, and streams vary.
 We climbed the Onion in late July after a big winter season and found the trail obscured by the snowpack.
 A stream also crossed the approach, which required the removal of shoes for us to travel, only ankle deep.
 Either way, you’ll head along the left side of the basin before crossing and ascending above the cliff-bands on the right.
 The trail up the right side of the basin is marked by cairns and obvious, so if it feels like you’re off-route, you’re correct.

 The hike up to Bow Hut is a bit of a grind, but it is not overly challenging or in poor condition for a trail in the Rockies.
 Once above the slope, you’ll find yourself at the Bow Hut.
-It’s one of the most well-known and frequented huts in the ACC collection used as a launching point for the famous Wapta Icefield ski traverse.
+It’s one of the most well-known and frequented huts in the ACC collection used as a stop for the famous Wapta Icefield ski traverse.

 From the Bow Hut, continue towards the toe of the glacier and the Onion.
 This is one of the most fascinating and enjoyable sections of the approach as you’ll pass over glacier source rock ribs, sparkling glacier pools, and dozens of steams.
 A trail to the glacier is worn by mountaineers, but the route up to the Onion quickly falls apart.
 Never the less the objective sits right in front of you, and it’s a fun section to pick your own line up to the peak.
 Not only did we find it entertaining, but manageable with little more challenge than hiking off route.
 It would make for a great introductory scramble or for less experienced.